moaojarco/cli-moao/README.md

-This script will create a new React/Vue component.
+This script will create a new React / Vue component.
 Note: Use with Next.js or Nuxt.js.

 ## How usage?